 • Levenberg Marquardt: Non-linear least squares minimization.
 Adapted to an optimizer in vnl (itk::LevenbergMarquardtOptimizer).
+This optimizer is described in [67].

-Figure 8.37 illustrates the full class hierarchy of optimizers in ITK.
+Figure 8.48 illustrates the full class hierarchy of optimizers in ITK.
 Optimizers in the lower right corner are adaptor classes to optimizers existing in the vxl/vnl numerics toolkit.
 The optimizers interact with the itk::CostFunction class.
 In the registration framework this cost function is reimplemented in the form of ImageToImageMetric.